bluerobotics/retired-ardusub-docs/pages/firmware.md

 Compiled firmware is now available and can be downloaded from [firmware.ardusub.com](http://firmware.ardusub.com).
 Firmware is available for the following hardware:

 * Pixhawk (px-v2)

+# Installing

+The firmware can be installed through QGroundControl on the "Firmware" tab.